chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

    also `Fork the repo`_).
 Then `configure your local git`_ and check out your fork

 #.
-If you're working on a long-term effort, announce it on the
+If you're working on a long-term effort, announce it in the
-   chapel-developers_ mailing list to make sure toes are not being stepped on, work is not being pursued redundantly, etc.  Similarly, fundamental changes to the language or architecture should be circulated to the chapel-developers_ and/or chapel-users_ lists to make sure effort is not wasted.
+   `Chapel Developers`_ Discourse category to make sure toes are not being stepped on, work is not being pursued redundantly, etc.  Similarly, fundamental changes to the language or architecture should be circulated in the `Chapel Developers`_ and/or `Chapel Users`_ categories to make sure effort is not wasted pursuing an unpopular idea.

 #.
 Sign a Chapel `contributor license agreement`_ and mail it, with your GitHub
    ID.